 These excerpts are provided for information only and NOT as the basis for legal or judicial determinations.
 ALWAYS verify them against the most recent available copy of the law.
-The entire Vehicle and Traffic Law, sorted by section number, is available from the New York State Legislative Bill Drafting Commission.
+The entire Vehicle and Traffic Law, sorted by section number, is available from the New York State Legislative Bill Drafting Commission (scroll down to VAT)

 (b) A person shall ride upon a motorcycle only while sitting astride the seat, facing forward, with one leg on each side of the motorcycle, unless said person is seated in a sidecar affixed to said motorcycle.